infra-kiwi/kiwi-blog/0002-cdk-lambda-auth-api-gw/README.md

 2. Create a [client Lambda](./lib/lambda/client.ts) function in a **different account**, which will be able to access the authorized route.

+You can find the relative blog post at: https://blog.infra.kiwi/aws-cdk-iam-authorized-api-gateway-calls-733671bc9d17

 ## Important files

 * CDK entrypoint: [bin/app.ts](bin/app.ts)